martelosaurus/paper-theory-financial-media/README.md

-# a-theory-of-financial-media
+# paper-theory-financial-media
-Numerical solutions of A Theory of Financial Media
+Numerical solutions for A Theory of Financial Media